saifeemustafaq/mentorship/cohort_2/giteshyelave@outlook.com/AWS_Educate_Mentorship_Gitesh_Yelave.md

 _ _ _ _ _ _ _ _ _ _

+# Disadvantages of AWS :

+- If you need more immediate or intensive assistance, you'll have to opt for paid support packages.

+- AWS sets default limits on resources which differ from region to region.
+These resources consist of images, volumes, and snapshots.

+- Amazon Web Services may have some common cloud computing issues when you move to a cloud.
+For example, downtime, limited control, and backup protection.

+- Hardware-level changes happen to your application which may not offer the best performance and usage of your applications.

 # Charitable work :

 - In 2017, AWS launched Amazon RE:Start in the United Kingdom to help young adults and military veterans retrain in technology-related skills.